Andrew Holleran / Photo editor

 “I’m convinced that you’re going to see, by virtue of this administration, this economy roaring back,” he said.

-A crowd of about 15 protesters were with the group Fight for a Fair Economy, which call itself “a voice for working people” according to its website, chanted throughout both Ryan and Romney’s speeches.
+A crowd of about 15 protesters were with the group Fight for a Fair Economy, who call themselves “a voice for working people” according to their website, chanted throughout both Ryan and Romney’s speeches.
 The protestors were dressed in black and carrying signs that said “Hands off our Medicare.”
 One protestor was carrying a small black cardboard coffin.

 “We’re trying to keep Medicare, we’re all going to need it someday and older people now are going to suffer because of him,” said Bernie Yohu, a canvasser for the Obama campaign.
 “He has no idea what’s going on.”